ut-proj/music/codebeam-america-2021/demos/hhgg/speaker-notes.md

 This is also a good time to demonstrate how to depress and lift the sustain pedal.
 We'll add another Markov chain for transitions where pedal release should occur.

-Then in out `progression` function we'll send MIDI change control messages for the pedal.
+Then in our `progression` function we'll send MIDI change control messages for the pedal.

 And here's where we check the sustain Markov chain pedeal release ...

 ## 7th Step

 Let's up the dissonance for a modern classical feel.
-Here we'll take some notes from the rather odd set notes that follow each other in the original piece.
-And we'll update the `play-melody` function to randomly use these as the basis for the next bit of the melody, instead of what we have been using so far.
+Here we'll take notes that directly follow each other in the original piece.

+And we'll update the `play-melody` function: this causes the source notes to be prefered, but if the current note doesn't have an original transition, it will select one from our random melody notes instead.

 ## 8th Step